Creatine is one of the most popular and effective supplements for enhancing athletic performance, muscle growth, and brain function.

 - It does not improve the absorption or effectiveness of creatine.
 Whether you take it dry or dissolved in liquid, it will have the same effect on your muscles and performance.

 - It can cause choking, coughing, or breathing problems.
-Creatine powder is very fine and can quickly get stuck in your throat or lungs if inhaled accidentally.
+Creatine powder is fine and quickly gets stuck in your throat or lungs if inhaled accidentally.

 - It can damage your teeth and gums.
 Creatine powder is acidic and abrasive and may cause tooth enamel erosion and gum irritation if you expose them to it regularly.